safdar-azeem/vlite3/docs/2-advance-components/AppShell.md

 ## Layout Modes Overview

-The `AppShell` offers four uniquely distinct orchestrations for your application via the `layout-mode` prop.
+The `AppShell` offers five uniquely distinct orchestrations for your application via the `layout-mode` prop.

 ### 1. `sidebar-first` (Default)
 The sidebar spans the entire full height of the viewport on the left.
 The `header` and `main` content are stacked vertically on the right side.